 Vending Machine Card Readers

-Cashless vending machine transactions increased from 51% in 2020 to 62% in 2021.
+Good news is, cashless vending machine transactions increased from 51% in 2020 to 62% in 2021.
 Meanwhile, cash transactions fell from 49% to 38%.
 Of course, you could infer the second set of statistics from the first, but you can see from the numbers that cash payments are declining.
-The increase in cashless transactions was due to many merchants utilizing vending machine card readers.

 Moreover, contactless transactions are particularly on the rise.
 46% of 2019 sales were made with magnetic stripe credit card swipes, while just 15% were contactless.
 One year later, 57% were made with magnetic stripes, and 25% were made with contactless payments—a 66% increase.
 This reveals a strong consumer trend away from cash and towards cards.

-But magnetic strips will be going away by 2033.
+If you didn’t know already, magnetic strips will be going away by 2033.
 Visa and Mastercard are already phasing them out in select locations.
-Stripe payments have been almost entirely supplanted in stores by EMV chip insertions and contactless payments.
+Stripe payments have been almost entirely supplanted in stores by EMV and contactless payments.

 Magnetic stripe payments may be lingering in the vending machine space because a substantial portion of America’s two million machines may be at least five years old.
 Recall that many vending machine owners are small businesses, and the cost of repurposing an older machine is significantly lower than purchasing a new one.